RYAN, MICHAEL

 7th Grade Art

 In 7th Grade Art we... cover a variety of materials, mediums and artists to expand artistic exploration.
-7th grade art acts as a gateway to the three art classes one student could take in 8th Grade: Studio Art, Fiber Arts and Design, and 3D Art.
+7th grade art acts as a gateway to the three art classes one student could take in 8th Grade.
 Each project is in service of bolstering artistic skills while also helping to expose students to mediums they may encounter in 8th grade.

 - Students work to better understand color theory and how to apply it through the use of colored pencils and paint.